ujjwalpan001/KuraAI/README.md

 The `llm_reasoning_node` grants the LLM access to specific bound tools, allowing it to interact with the broader system securely:

-1. `search_catalog(query: str)`: Executes a vector search against the ChromaDB catalog collection to find matching e-commerce products (with images, prices, and AI-generated descriptions).
+1. `search_catalog(query: str)`: Executes a vector search against the Qdrant catalog collection to find matching e-commerce products (with images, prices, and AI-generated descriptions).
-2. `get_media(keyword: str)`: Allows the LLM to pull specific PDF brochures, manuals, or images from the MongoDB GridFS media library to attach to the outbound WhatsApp message.
+2. `get_media(keyword: str)`: Allows the LLM to pull specific PDF brochures, manuals, or images from the MongoDB media library (hosted via Cloudinary) to attach to the outbound WhatsApp message.
 3. `escalate_to_human(reason: str)`: A critical tool that instantly pauses the AI execution pipeline and updates the session status in MongoDB, notifying the human operators on the frontend.

 ---